glouppe/info8006-introduction-to-ai/pacman/README.md

 This part is due on **October 28, 2018 at 23:59**.

-In this first part of the project, only food dots are included in the maze.
+In this first part of the project, only food dots are in the maze.
 No ghost is present.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.

 You are asked to implement an agent based on each of these search algorithms: